casangi/casadocs/docs/tasks/task_imview.rst

 .. _Description:

 Description
-   imval task: Get the data value(s) and/or mask value in an image.

-   .. rubric:: Summary

-   Displays images and data cubes in raster, contour, vector or marker form.

    Executing the imview task will bring up a display panel window, which can be resized.
 If no data file was specified, a Load Data window will also appear.
 Click on the desired data file and choose